kevincox/altjson.rb/README.md

 #### Standard Form

-Integers are encoded in the form `0b1010sbbb` where `s` indicates signed or unsigned numbers.
+Integers are encoded in the form `0b1010sbbb` where `s` indicates signed (set) or unsigned (unset) numbers.
 And `bbb` indicates the number of bytes used to encode the number.
 The number of bytes is calculated as `n = 2^b`.
 So a `b` of 0 is one byte and a `b` of 3 is eight bytes.
 There is currently room for 256 byte (2048 bit) numbers although this may be changed in the future if the bits are more valuable elsewhere.

-The following `n` bytes are the integer in big-endian two's complement encoding.
+The following `n` bytes are the integer in big-endian byte order.
+Signed integers are in two's complement encoding.
-Unsigned integers are of course not two's complement.

 #### Compact Form